yuwei2010/PocketFlow/README.md

 ## Why Mini LLM Flow?

-The future of LLM app development will be **heavily LLM-assisted**: users specify requirements, and LLMs build, test, and maintain on their own.
+In the future, **LLM apps will be developed by LLMs**: users specify requirements, and LLMs build, test, and maintain on their own.
 Current LLM assistants:

 1. **😀 Shine at Low-level Implementation**:
 With proper docs, LLMs can handle APIs, tools, chunking, prompt wrapping, etc.